pangers/Intelligence-iOS-Framework/README.md

 For Objective-C projects, set the **"Embedded Content Contains Swift Code"** flag in your project to **Yes** (found under Build Options in the Build Settings tab).

 Congratulations!
-You've added the Intelligence iOS SDK into your project using CocoaPods.
+You've added the Intelligence iOS SDK into your project using Carthage.

 ### C) Manual Integration ###